clink-app/beautiful-jekyll/_posts/2019-11-07-Usability-Testing-Check-In.md

 - Add an event from the recommendation list to their event list.

 TN was quick to figure out how to find and scroll through events.
 However, they had trouble identifying how the temporary filter page works.
 They also found it difficult to differentiate between “find events” and “quick find”.
 As for the revisions, we would need to redesign the filter page so it’s easier to understand for the users.
-We would also need to rename the title “quick find” so it’s more reflective of the recommendation system we have in our app.
+We would also need to provide the user with more information about the "quick find" feature and explain how it differs from "find events".

 Throughout the process, we learned how import it was to keep our user talking and speaking their thoughts out loud.
 Whenever TN was prompted to speak, they gave us valuable insight to what they were thinking when they made a certain action or why they weren't sure what action to take.
 These insights helped us develop revisions to our prototype.